Edge Delta Threshold Node

 filter

 The filter parameter identifies the metrics that are subject to threshold evaluation.
-It is specified in the Common Expression Language (CEL) and is required.
+It is specified in the Common Expression Language (CEL) and you can use CEL macros.
+A filter is a required parameter for a threshold.

 nodes: